aejensen/TrendinessOfTrends/README.md

 # TrendinessOfTrends

-Work-in-progress manuscript and Stan programs for assessing the trendiness of trends using latent Gaussian processes.
+Work-in-progress manuscript and Stan programs for quantifying the Trendiness of Trends using latent Gaussian processes.